revl/autoforge/README.md

 the build directory can be repurposed at any time by choosing a different range of packages to build.

+To initialize the build directory, use the `-init` switch.
+The following options define the initialization parameters:

+- `-installdir`

+  Set the target directory for `make install`.

+- `-docdir`

+  Set the installation directory for documentation.

+- `-pkgpath`

+  The list of directories where to search for packages.
+This parameter overrides the value of the `$AUTOFORGE_PKG_PATH` environment variable.

+- `-workspacedir`

+  Set the build directory, which is the current working directory by default.

 ## Appendix.
 The list of package definition file parameters

 Here is the full list of variables that can appear in a package